 I give lectures on a range of subjects, mostly about art and architecture but also other topics which interest me.
 Most lectures last an hour, but I can usually vary the timing if required.
-I’m an accredited NADFAS lecturer.
+I’m an accredited lecturer for The Arts Society.
 The presentations are all digital with high quality images.
 I have my own projector if needed.

 the art and architecture of London Underground, above and below street level

 The world’s first underground railway has a wonderful heritage of architecture, ingenious design, powerful advertising posters and unique calligraphy.

 The past few years have seen the meteoric rise of this extraordinarily versatile young designer with his acclaimed Olympic Cauldron and iconic new London bus.

 the world of Grayson Perry, Britain’s favourite transvestite.

 Widely known for his appearances dressed as his feminine alter ego, Claire, woman, Grayson Perry RA is now a core part of the art establishment.

 The Guildhall Art Gallery, London’s real hidden gem.